 - Science and Technology in Society (STS)

 International students from all over the world choose graduate study at Virginia Tech.
 Tech offers a vibrant graduate community in which students and faculty from diverse backgrounds collaborate to advance research and scholarship.
 Virginia Tech in the D.C. area welcomes international applicants and offers a range of services to support international students throughout their courses of study.

-For more information, please see the Prospective International Student section.
+For more information, please see the Cranwell International Center website.